llamasking/badbot-framework/README.md

 ## Build A Bot

 ### Legal Things Before We Begin
-As stated in the LICENSE file (GPL), you are free to fork the code for any use, commercial or not.
+As stated in the LICENSE file (GPLv3), you are free to fork the code for any use, commercial or not.
 Just remember you must credit me.
 I included a barebones credits command for you,  which you are free to edit to your liking or just disable/delete.
 I don't care how you credit me, as long as you do and it's easily accessible to someone using the bot.

 Secondly, GPL requires you release the source code of your bot along with a copy of the LICENSE file.
-The license must be GPLv2 or some other compatible license.
+The license must be GPLv3 or some other compatible license.

 Finally, GPL requires that you "state changes".
 Now what exactly that means is foreign to me.
 IANAL, but my understanding is that you must say what's different between your code and mine.
 That's simple.
 Your code is a very usable Discord bot and mine is nothing more than a bare bones framework.
 If someone asks, you've "Added basically all functionality to a bare bones framework."